-- 6 New student fellowship, Taylor Hall, 6:00 p.m. - Orientation and matriculation for new students and returning students who have not completed advance matriculation.
-Late registration fees apply after this date. - 16 MLK Holiday - 17 Classes begin - 17 First chapel service: Divinity School Service of Commitment, 10:40 - 19-20 D.Min. matriculation/advisement/seminars - 20 Last day for late registration and adding courses; matriculation closes at 5:00 p.m.
-Students who drop courses or withdraw from school on or before this date are eligible for a full refund of tuition, audit, and parking fees only.
+January 7 University Faculty/Staff Meeting 3:30 - 5:00 10 Orientation and matriculation for new students and returning students who have not completed advance matriculation.
+Late registration fees apply after this date.
+14 Classes begin 15 First chapel service, Divinity School Chapel, 10:40 a.m.
+17-18 D.Min. matriculation/advisement/seminars 18 Last day for late registration and adding courses; 10 matriculation closes at 5:00 p.m.
+Students who drop courses or withdraw from school on or before this date are eligible for a full refund.
 Professor's signature is required for all classes dropped or added after this date.
-Apply in the Divinity School office by 5:00 p.m. this date. - 27 Last day to drop a class without a grade.
-Courses dropped after 5:00 p.m. this date will be recorded as WP or WF.
-Students who drop courses or withdraw from school after the late registration deadline and by this date are eligible for a prorated refund based on the number of classes attended of tuition, audit, and parking.
-No refunds will be issued when withdrawing from school or dropping a course after this date.
+Apply in the Divinity School office by 5:00 p.m. this date.
+21 MLK Holiday February 5 Divinity School Commissioning Service 5 Divinity School Visitation Day for prospective students, 9:00 a.m 4:00 p.m.
+5 Last day to drop a class without a grade.
+Courses dropped after 5:00 this date will be recorded as "W" Students may withdraw from classes from Wednesday, February 6 - Friday, March 22 and receive a "W".
+Students will be responsible for paying all tuition charges for classes from which they withdraw.
+Hours of classes from which a student withdraws will be counted as "hours attempted" and will be included in determination of full-time status and financial aid.
+However, these hours will not be included in calculations of - GPA.
+7 New student lunch with Deans